jamesqquick/mischief-managed-auth0-and-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Mischief Managed - A Harry Potter Themed Auth Demo with Auth0 and React

 ## Available Scripts